jujumilk3/ezmcp/ezmcp/README.md

 ## Documentation Page

-EzMCP automatically generates an interactive documentation page at `/docs` (configurable via the `docs_url` parameter).
+ezmcp automatically generates an interactive documentation page at `/docs` (configurable via the `docs_url` parameter).
 This page provides:

 - A list of all available tools
 - Detailed information about each tool's parameters